 - Does the pain interfere with everyday activities?
 If your bunion pain limits your movement or keeps you from participating in certain activities such as walking, jumping or running, then you may be a good candidate for surgery.

-If you have bunion pain and would like to discuss surgical and nonsurgical treatment options, please call us at 913-319-7600.
-New patients and established patients with new conditions can make appointments anytime using our online scheduling tool.
+If you have bunion pain and would like to discuss surgical and nonsurgical treatment options, please make an appointment by calling 913-319-7600.

 About the Author